alicemunsal/dohex/DoHex2.md

 DOD's standpoint is to separate data from behavior.
 Thus we can achieve; simplified thinking, better performance, better testability.

 > Programmer's job is not the write code; Programmer's job is to solve (data transformation) problems
-> -- Mike Acton

 ## DoHex